INTI-CMNB/KiBot/README.md

 ### Filters and variants

-The filters and variants are mechanism used to modify the circuit components.
+The filters and variants are mechanisms used to modify the circuit components.
 Both concepts are closely related.
 In fact variants can use filters.

 The current implementation of the filters allow to exclude components from some of the processing stages.
 The most common use is to exclude them from some output.